rbnmaia/rbnmaia.github.io/_posts/2019-10-22-attack-surfaces.md

 Vulnerability scanners give a severity score to a specific asset, application or host, but the score is incomplete without showing how an attacker could reach the weak spots.
 Visualizing vulnerabilities by creating a real-time model of what could happen in the context of network movement can provide this missing context.
 There are three methods that can greatly assist with this:

-Attack surface modeling – Creates a real-world model of the attack surface using: 1) network assets, or the prime targets for cybercriminals); 2) network topologies, which demonstrate the potential paths to a vulnerable asset; and 3) policies, which dictate what access is permitted.
+* Attack surface modeling – Creates a real-world model of the attack surface using:
+  1. network assets, or the prime targets for cybercriminals);
+  2. network topologies, which demonstrate the potential paths to a vulnerable asset;
+  3. policies, which dictate what access is permitted.
-Attack simulation – Reveals the ways attackers could traverse the network and exploit vulnerabilities.
+* Attack simulation – Reveals the ways attackers could traverse the network and exploit vulnerabilities.
-Patch simulation – Pairs with network policy to identify which patches could have the greatest impact on security (i.e., helps focus efforts on reducing the greatest amount of risk in the most efficient way possible).
+* Patch simulation – Pairs with network policy to identify which patches could have the greatest impact on security (i.e., helps focus efforts on reducing the greatest amount of risk in the most efficient way possible).

 3. Control Your Endpoints